 This pumpkin praline skillet cake is topped with a sweet and salty praline topping.
-It’s the perfect dessert for fall!
+The flavors compliment each other perfectly, making it the best dessert for fall!

 While I generally use canned pumpkin puree for most of my recipes, it’s always fun to make your own when pumpkins are readily available.
 Nothing beats fresh or homemade!
 I grabbed a medium pumpkin, which was more than enough for this particular recipe, a small one would probably work just fine.

 It takes a bit of time, but aside from the prep work in the beginning, you can pretty much “set it and forget it.”
 And I mean, it’s definitely worth it!
 Serve it up warm with a BIG scoop of vanilla ice cream (buttered pecan if you’re feeling extra fancy) and enjoy!
 This gooey, cozy fall cake is going to be your new favorite treat!

 Making Pumpkin Skillet Cake